Eternity is commonly thought of as timelessness or endlessness. The talk of “eternal times” is already a contradiction in itself.

 The Aeonic Times

 The “eternal time” is a misconstruction.
 There is no such thing as “endless time.”
 The Bible knows “aeonian times”.
 These are the times of the eons.
 They are ages with a specific and each with its own character.
-The Bible writers had in mind very large periods of time in which God’s action takes place.
+The Bible writers had large periods of time in mind in which God’s actions took place.
 It’s more of a reference after how time relates to our world:

-“… Also you, who are dead to your offenses and sins, in which you once walked, according to the aeon (gr. aion) of this world (gr. kosmos) …”
+“Even you who are dead to your offenses and sins, in which you once walked, according to the eon (gr. aion) of this world (gr. kosmos) …”

 Eph 2:2